handpoint/ecommdoc/hostedpaymentfields/overview.md

 ---
 sidebar_position: 1
+id: overview
 ---

 # Overview

 ## Introduction

-The Hosted Integration method makes it easy to add secure payment processing to your e-commerce business, using our **Hosted Payment Page**.
+The Hosted Integration method makes it easy to add secure payment processing to your e-commerce business, using our **Hosted Payment Fields**.
 You can use this method if you **do not want to collect and store cardholder data**.

-The Hosted integration works by redirecting the customer to our Gateway’s Hosted Payment Page, which will collect the Customer’s payment details and process the payment before redirecting the customer back to a page on your website, letting you know the payment outcome. **This is the quickest path to integrating with the Gateway**.
-The standard Hosted Payment Page is designed to be shown in a lightbox (modal) over your website and styled with logos and colours to match.
-Alternatively, you can arrange for fully customised Hosted Payment Pages to be produced that can match your website’s style and layout.
-These fully customised pages are usually provided using a browser redirect, displaying full-page in the browser, or can be displayed embedded in an iframe on your website.
+For greater control over the customisation of the payment page, our Gateway offers the use of Hosted Payment Fields, where only the individual input fields collecting the sensitive cardholder data are hosted by the Gateway while the remainder of the payment form is provided by your website.
+These Hosted Payment Fields fit seamlessly into your payment page and can be styled to match your payment fields.
+When your payment form is submitted to your server, the Gateway will submit a payment token representing the sensitive card data it collected and your webserver can then use the [Direct Integration](directintegration/overview)  to process the payment without ever being in contact with the collected cardholder data.

 ## Security and Compliance

-If you use Hosted Payment Pages with the Hosted Integration then your webserver does not need an SSL certificate and you require the **lowest level of PCI DSS compliance**.
+If you use Hosted Payment Fields with the Direct or Batch Integrations, then your webserver does not need an SSL certificate and you require the **lowest level of PCI DSS compliance**.

 The Gateway will make transaction details available for a maximum period of 13 months.
 Your acquirer may hold information for a different period of time.